-The hidden layer is the one which remembers some information about the sequence.
+The hidden layer is the one that remembers some information about the sequence.
 A simple real-life example to which we can relate RNN is when we watch a movie and in many instances, we are in a position to predict what will happen next but what if someone just joined the movie and he is being asked to predict what is going to happen next?
 What will be his answer?
 He or she will not be having any clue because they are not aware of the previous events of the movie and they do not have any memory about it.

 An illustration of a typical RNN model is given below:

 The RNN models are having a memory that always remembers what was done in previous steps and what has been calculated.
 The same task is being performed on all the inputs and RNN uses the same parameter for each of the inputs.
 As the traditional neural network is having independent sets of input and output, they are more complex than RNN.